INSURANCE and Vision Plans

 Many current vision plans are designed to cover most of the basic vision-related costs, but not all costs associated with eye care and eyewear.
 Most plans require a co-payment for the eye examination and offer additional allowances and benefits which are applied toward the cost of your purchase of frames, eyeglass lenses and contact lenses.

 We are in-network providers for the following vision plans:

 Blue View Vision

 We also provide diagnosis and treatment of eye infections and other medically related ocular diseases.
 These types of medical office visits are often covered by your medical insurance plan.
 Some medical insurance plans include coverage for routine eye exams.
 Some plans require a co-payment for the eye exam.

-We are in network providers for the following insurance plans:
+We are in-network providers for the following medical insurance plans:

 Blue Cross and Blue Shield

 Insurance Plan Tips